Diffusion for the periodic wind-tree model: Background

-Let $g \geq 2$.
-The \emph{Hodge bundle} $E_g$ is the real vector bundle of dimension $2g$ over $\MMM_g$ where the fiber over $X \in \MMM_g$ is the real cohomology $H^1(X;\R)$.
-Each fibre $H^1(X;\R)$ has a natural lattice $H^1(X;\Z)$ which allows identification of nearby fibers and definition of the Gauss-Manin (flat) connection.
-The holonomy along the Teichm\"uller geodesic flow provides a symplectic cocycle called the \emph{Kontsevich-Zorich cocycle}.
 For each $g_t$-invariant ergodic probability measure for the Teichm\"uller geodesic flow on $\HHH_g$, this cocycle has associated Lyapunov exponents.
 Based on computer experimentations, M.~Kontsevich~\cite{KZ0} conjectured a formula for the sum of positive Lyapunov exponents of the cocycle for Lebesgue measures on strata as well as for Veech surfaces.
-These formula are now fully proven~\cite{EKZ1, EKZ2}.
+These formulas are now fully proven~\cite{EKZ1, EKZ2}.

-In some concrete situations, the existence of automorphisms provides an $\SL_2(\R)$-equivariant splitting of the Hodge bundle.
+An \emph{automorphism} of a translation surface $(S,\omega)$ is a diffeomorphism $\phi: S \rightarrow S$ that preserves $\omega$ (in other words, it acts by translations in the natural charts of $\omega$).
+We warn the reader that with our convention of markings, even if a point $(S,\omega)$ in $\HHH_g(\alpha)$ admits some automorphisms, it has trivial stabilizer as element of $\HHH_g(\alpha)$.
+In some concrete situations, as the one of the wind-tree model described in that article, the existence of automorphisms provides an $\SL_2(\R)$-equivariant splitting of the Hodge bundle.
 Under suitable assumptions for the $\SL(2,\R)$-subbundles (relative to variations of Hodge structure), it appears that for each of them there is a formula for the sum of positive Lyapunov exponents of the restricted Kontsevich-Zorich cocycle.
 Sometimes even individual Lyapunov exponents can be computed (see~\cite{BM}, \cite{FMZ}, \cite{EKZ1}).
-For the hyperelliptic locii of a stratum, the sum of positive Lyapunov exponents does not depend on the $\SL(2,\R)$-ergodic measure. \begin{theorem}[Eskin-Kontsevich-Zorich~\cite{EKZ2}, Corollary~1 p.~14] Let $\mu$ be an $\SL(2,\R)$-invariant ergodic probability measure on a stratum $\HHH_g(\alpha)$ of Abelian differential.
-Assume that $\mu$ comes from the orientation covering morphism of a $\SL(2,\R)$-invariant (regular) measure $\overline{\mu}$ on a stratum of quadratic differentials on the sphere $\QQQ(d_1,d_2,\ldots,d_n)$.
-Then, the sum of positive Lyapunov exponents $\nu_1 \geq \ldots \geq \nu_g$ for the measure $\mu$ is given by
+We recall a theorem of~\cite{EKZ2} which is a formula for the sum of Lyapunov exponents for the so called hyperelliptic locii of a stratum.

+Quadratic differentials with at most simple poles on a Riemann surface are natural generalizations of translation surfaces.
+In that case, the holonomy is not necessarily trivial and may has values in $\{+1,-1\}$.
+On a Riemann surface with a quadratic differentials, directions are still globally defined and there is an action of $\PSL(2,\R)$.
+The stratum $\QQQ(d_1,\ldots,d_n)$ denotes the moduli space of area $1$ quadratic differentials with singularities of angles $(2+d_1)\pi, \ldots, (2+d_n)\pi$ which are not squares of a Abelian differentials.